Smoothness-Adaptive Contextual Bandits: Impossibility of Costless Adaptation to Smoothness

 \subsection{Key Ideas in the Proof of Theorem~\ref{theorem-impossibility-adaptation-smoothness}}

 The proof of Theorem \ref{theorem-impossibility-adaptation-smoothness} adapts to our framework ideas of identifying a worst-case nature ``strategy," while devising a novel construction of instances to reduce the problem to one of hypothesis testing.
-The proof the theorem is deferred to the appendix, together with the proofs of all subsequent results.
+The proof of the theorem is deferred to the appendix, together with the proofs of all subsequent results.
 We next illustrate the key ideas of the proof.

-\textbf{At Most Lipschitz-Smooth Payoffs.} We next detail the key ideas of the proof of Part 1 of the theorem for the case of $\alpha=\frac{1}{\gamma}$ and $d=1$; the construction of the worst-case instances in this setting is depicted in Figure~\ref{fig-impossibility-proof-idea}.
+\textbf{At-Most-Lipschitz-Smooth Payoffs.} We next detail the key ideas of the proof of Part 1 of the theorem for the case of $\alpha=\frac{1}{\gamma}$ and $d=1$; the construction of the worst-case instance in this setting is depicted in Figure~\ref{fig-impossibility-proof-idea}.